 It’s hard to miss Elyse Knowles - tall, svelte and with honey-dipped limbs, it’s no wonder she has become one of Australia’s most popular models.
-With that, her portfolio is now packed to its glamorous brim; she is the face ulta3 and Guess Denim, an ambassador for the ATC Sydney Autumn Carnival and has worked for big brands such as Myer, Billabong, Bras 'n' Things and ModelCo.
+And, more recently, stolen the show as the winning contestant (along with boyfriend, Josh) on home reno reality program The Block.
+With that, her portfolio is now packed to its glamorous brim; she has faced ulta3 and Guess Denim, been an ambassador for the ATC Sydney Autumn Carnival and has worked for big brands such as Myer, Billabong, Bras 'n' Things and ModelCo.
 She too boasts an Instagram following of over half a million, a big feat for the blonde bombshell.
 However, a stiletto-step away from glossed up pages, Miss Knowles is a quintessential Aussie girl.
-She is laidback, unperturbed and a self-confessed tomboy, who sports a backwards cap and bikini in favour of gown and heels.
+She is laid back, unperturbed and a self-confessed tomboy, who sports a backwards cap and bikini in favour of gown and heels.
 In short, we love her.

-On a recent trip to Melbourne, the bubbly Elyse welcomed us into the home she shares with her boyfriend, Josh, and their playful pooch, Isla.
-Despite the final stages of a renovation, we were able capture some of the magic that has skyrocketed her star and chat openly about makeup, modelling and morning smoothies.
+On a recent trip to Melbourne, the bubbly Elyse welcomed us into the home she shares with Josh and their playful pooch, Isla.
+We captured some of the magic that has skyrocketed her star and chat openly about makeup, modelling and morning smoothies.

 “I was always the one pushing my brother and sister out of the way in a photo…